 Deputy: He's the cat.
 Now let me hear your complaints one at a time!

-woman with Wisconsin accent: Mah husband POOPED on the lawn!
+Woman with New Jersey accent: Mah husband POOPED on the lawn!

 Tuddrussel kickstarting the Boston Tea Party by introducing the conspirators to coffee, as well as their later cameo and role as Deus ex Machina in "Betsy Ross Flies Her Freak Flag".